Landcruiser87/newsbyrob/README.md

 </p>

 ## Purpose
-A dear friend of my wife, Rob Gard, used to circulate and currate his own email listings of different and interesting changes in US immigration law.
+A dear friend of my wife, Rob Gard, circulated and currated his own email listings of different and interesting changes in US immigration law.
 Sadly, he recently passed away and as a present to my wife, I wanted to recreate that information exchange so that she could both remember/honor him and stay up to